 Check the consulate’s website where you will submit your application.
 The majority of the consulates require that you get an appointment online, but a few do not.

 The application asks for my address, but I don’t know where I’m going to live yet.

 Use Suffolk Madrid’s address as your “address in Spain”.
 You may change to a different housing option while you’re in Madrid, but Suffolk’s address will remain the same so it’s best to just use this one:

 Suffolk University Madrid Campus

 Calle de la Viña 3

-I received a visa letter in Spanish from Suffolk.
-What does it say?
+I received two documents in Spanish from Suffolk.
+What do they say?

-The letter in Spanish is directed to the Spanish Consulate and requests a student visa for you.
+The letter from Suffolk in Spanish is directed to the Spanish Consulate and requests a student visa for you.
 It fulfills the requirements that the consulate needs: your acceptance into the university, the name, address, phone, contact details and registration number for Suffolk Madrid.
 We also verify that your payment covers your tuition, room & board and that you will be a full-time student studying at least 20 hours per week for your bachelor’s degree.
-The letter specifies that you will be covered by health insurance with no coverage limit and repatriation.
+The other document from Sanitas specifies that you will be covered by health insurance with no coverage limit and repatriation coverage.